google/dnae/README.md

 Please note that this is not an officially supported Google product.

-## INITIAL SETUP OF A DNA PROJECT
+## INITIAL SETUP OF A DNAE PROJECT

-Note: the following steps illustrate how to set up your DNA project using the included setup scripts.
+Note: the following steps illustrate how to set up your DNAE project using the included setup scripts.
 Feel free to customize your setup installing the necessary files manually.